ZONE 0

 Fire-Safe Fencing Options

-Approved Fire-Resistant Fencing Materials for Zone 0
+Approved "Ember-Resistant" Fencing Materials

 Must Meet ASTM E136, E84, & E2768 Class A Fire Standards

-✔ Metal Fencing (Steel, Aluminum, Chain-link)
+✔ Metal Fencing (Steel, Aluminum, Chain-link, Wrought Iron)

 ✔ Masonry & Concrete Fencing